 “The Story of Lucretia” by Sandro Botticelli

 “The Story of Lucretia” by Sandro Botticelli is a tempera and oil painting on wood, painted between 1496 and 1504 during the Italian Renaissance.
-The subject of this painting is the legend of at Lucretia, a noblewoman, who was raped by the son of the king of Rome, Sextus Tarquinius.
-Lucretia, believing that the rape dishonoured her and her family, committed suicide by stabbing herself with a dagger after telling what had occurred to her.
+The painting depicts the legend of a noblewoman, who was raped by the son of the king of Rome.
+Lucretia believed that the rape dishonoured her and her family.
+So she committed suicide by stabbing herself with a dagger after revealing what had happened to her.

 According to legend, Brutus grabbed the dagger from Lucretia’s breast after her death and immediately shouted for the overthrow of the King.
-Lucius Junius Brutus took an oath to expel the King Lucius Tarquinius Superbus, from Rome and never to allow anyone else to reign again as King.
+Brutus took an oath to expel the King from Rome and never to allow anyone else to reign again as King.
 This revolt against tyranny, made Lucius Tarquinius Superbus, the last king of Rome.

 “The Death of Julius Caesar” by Vincenzo Camuccini at the Galleria Nazionale d’Arte Moderna (1804-1805)